 Avogadro’s number (Avogadro’s constant) is the quantity of objects found in 1 mole of a sample.
-It is the number of atoms in exactly 12 grams of carbon-12.
-The value is determined experimentally, so there is error in Avogadro’s number, as with any measurement.
+It is an exact number that is defined as 6.02214076×1023 mol−1.
+This is essentially the number of atoms in 12 grams of carbon-12.

-So, while we have a good idea of what Avogadro’s number is, it’s not an exact number.
-You can express it as 6.02214179(30)×1023.
-However, for most chemistry calculations, you will be working with atomic masses, which are commonly reported using 4 significant figures.
+However, for most chemistry calculations, you work with atomic masses, which are commonly reported using 4 significant figures.